vidbina/vidbina.github.io/_drafts/2020-04-01-enterpreneurship-in-europe.markdown

 ### Bigger is Better

-Americans like "big things" and it shows.
-American vehicles are effectively apartments, American cities feel massive, and not just because they liked their high-rises, and an American "Big Gulp" is an unconquerable challenge for the stomach dimensioned to European portions.
-Maybe, just maybe, this love for the "humongous" speaks to the imaginations enough for Americans to want to engage on those bold quests regardless of the cost.
+American likes "big things" and it shows.
+American vehicles are effectively apartments, American cities feel massive, and not just because they liked themselves some high-rises, and an American "Big Gulp" is an unconquerable challenge for the stomach and bladder dimensioned to European portions.
+Maybe, just maybe, this love for the "humongous" speaks to the imaginations enough for Americans to want to engage on those bold quests at great costs.

 It follows, however; that bigger adventures tend to correlate to bigger catastrophes when shit hits the fan and therefore it I often find it counterintuitive that, for a people so exposed when a plan were to fail, Americans seem more willing to enter the warpath towards some goal in comparison to Europeans with their safety nets.
-I guess anything that seems logical may seem illogical when approached from a slightly different perspective.
+Seems that anything apparently logical may be construed as illogical when approached from a slightly different perspective after all.
 You can theorize that safety nets may render folks complacent although you can also argue that safety nets could provide folks the security to try new things.
-You can argue that the prospect of financial ruin upon failure keeps one awake and on their toes in a country where everything is controlled by the buck -- ready for that war -- while one could equally argue that this could provide folks an incentive to optimize for stability and safety.
+You can argue that the prospect of financial ruin upon failure keeps one awake and on their toes in a country where everything is controlled by the buck but one could also equally argue that this friction could provide folks an incentive to optimize for stability and safety.

 As mentioned when discussing the cultural diversity of Europe in the previous chapter, when concerning oneself with the scale question, it is worth